Which towns does HSWA serve?

 What do I need to bring to prepare for adopting a new pet?

 Adding a new pet to your family is an important decision.
 Adopters will need to bring a valid photo ID.
 They will need to have the payment type they will use to cover the adoption fee at the time of adoption.
 Additionally, adopters should consider bringing a pet carrier or leash and collar.
+However, we do sell Lupine leashes and collars in our lobby.
 Adopters should have a letter from their landlord giving permission for a pet if they rent their home.